-Urban watersheds are defined as the region’s major rivers, including the land in the immediate subwatershed (HUC12 classification) with relatively higher population densities compared to neighboring HUC12s.
-Defined this way, the region’s urban watersheds include the Providence-Seekonk River, Westerly and Little Narragansett Bay, and Fall River/Mount Hope Bay (Figure 3).
-These three geographies represent the three major estuaries and their main rivers of the region – Blackstone, Taunton, and the Wood-Pawcatuck River watersheds.
+Coastal urban watersheds are defined as the land (HUC12 subwatershed designation) and water located at the mouth of the region’s major rivers with relatively higher population densities compared to neighboring HUC12s.
+Defined this way, the region’s coastal urban watersheds include the Providence-Seekonk River, Westerly and Little Narragansett Bay, and Fall River/Mount Hope Bay and represent the Blackstone, Taunton, and Wood-Pawcautck Rivers watersheds (Figure 3).
 These areas are home to over 863,000 people with 45% of the population living in underserved communities that are over-burdened by environmental pollution and lack of access to nature.